 2. Consider Usability

-Usability is an important consideration when evaluating ERP software systems because younger people are entering the workforce.
+Usability is an important consideration when evaluating manufacturing software systems because younger people are entering the workforce.
 These employees have different expectations for the user experience, and they are unenthused by much of the old technology that manufacturers use.

 3. Prepare Your Workforce